-York Catholic rides second-half rally into state semis
+York Catholic rides huge second-half rally into state semis

 READING – Once they felt comfortable in the second half, York Catholic's players were right at home.